IngSisFAI/sevataxtool/README.md

  Run `ng serve` for a localhost implementation.
 Go to `http://localhost:4200/`.

- ## Estructura temporaria

  The tool only accepts inputs as JSON files.

  ## Acknowledgments